 What if my car is stolen and I still owe loan payments?

-If your car is stolen and you still owe money on a loan, your insurer will reimburse the car’s ACV minus your deductible, but you’ll still be responsible for any outstanding balance.
+If your stolen car has an outstanding loan, your insurer pays the ACV minus your deductible, but you’re still responsible for any remaining balance.

 When should I file a police report if my car is stolen?